Mt. Washington School Teachers and Staff

 Ilene Hayes is the Resource Coordinator for Mt.
 Washington School, employed by the Community Learning Center Institute since January 2010.
 She loves her work as a Resource Coordinator and, since she began her position, has recruited more than 130 partners for Mt.
 Washington School and has developed a strong partnership with community groups in the Mt.
 Washington.
 She was also instrumental in establishing the Mt.
 Washington School Foundation.
 Prior to joining the CLC Institute, she was the Operations Coordinator at the Kennedy Heights Arts Center for almost five years, with day-to-day responsibility for the facility and program management.
 Ilene has also spent more than 16 years with a nonprofit devoted to quality childcare in a variety of direct service and management roles.
-She also served as a consultant for GE Aircraft engines for several years providing assistance with work/ family issues.
+She also served as a consultant for GE Aircraft engines for several years providing assistance with work and family issues.
 She earned a bachelor's degree in sociology from the University of Cincinnati and was a licensed social worker for 15 years.